aditya109/software-engineering-interview-rampup/sliding-window/Pattern - Sliding Window.md

 Some giveaways:

-1. The problem will <u>involve a data structure that is ordered</u>  and iterable like an array or a string.
+1. The problem will <u>involve a data structure that is ordered and iterable</u> like an array or a string.
-2. You are looking for <u>some subrange in that array/string</u>, like a longest, shortest or target value.
+2. You are looking for <u>some contiguous subrange in that array/string</u>, like a longest, shortest or target value, or whether a value is contained with the iterable.
 3. There is an apparent naïve or <u>brute force solution that runs in O(N<sub>2</sub>), O(2<sub>N</sub>)</u> or some other large time complexity.

 > The biggest giveaway is that the thing you are looking for is often some kind of **optimal**, like the **longest** sequence or **shortest** sequence of something that satisfies a given condition **exactly**.